Raghukumar-Kasthuri/retail-data-warehouse-iics/diagrams/README.md

-Architecture diagrams for the Retail Data Warehouse project.
+Architecture diagrams for the Retail Sales Data Warehouse project.

 ## 🖼️ Data Warehouse Architecture Diagram

-The following diagram represents the end-to-end architecture of the Retail Data Warehouse, showing the flow from source CSV files through IICS staging, dimension and fact processing, into the SQL Server data warehouse.
+The following diagram represents the end-to-end architecture of the Retail Sales Data Warehouse, showing the flow from source CSV files through IICS staging, dimension and fact processing, into the SQL Server data warehouse.